oracle/opengrok/Per-project-management.md

 ```
    Messages -n config -t getconf > /opengrok/etc/configuration.xml
 ```
-- delete the source code under source root
-  - the index data for the project was deleted already
 - perform any necessary authorization adjustments
 - remove any per-project settings - go to the 'Changing read-only configuration' section below